dhsilber/Theater/README.md

 Selecting a section highlights the appropriate pipe in the drawing.
 I expect to build on this to allow the data to be edited.

+## Implementation Notes

+### Point

+Point is just (x, y, z) coordinates in a data class.
+Values are Float.

+### StagePoint

+### VenuePoint

+VenuePoint is relative to the origin of the Venue?
+Maybe?

+Wall start and end points are VenuePoint.
+Proscenium.origin is VenuePoint.

+VenuePoint keeps track of the largest and smallest value for each dimension.
+VenuePoint will report the difference between the smallest and largest value for each dimension.

+width, depth, and height

+### PagePoint